adityamhaske/Data-Visualization/README.md

 # DSCI 590 Data Visualization Course

-Welcome to the DSCI 590 Data Visualization Course repository!
 This course, taught by Professor Yong-Yeol (YY) Ahn, covers various aspects of data visualization, focusing on understanding visualization tools, perception, design principles, and more.

 ## Course Details